 What is it about watermelon that screams summertime?
-Maybe it's because of the high water content and refreshing nature that seems to put people at ease during the hot months of the year.
+Maybe it's the high water content.
+Or perhaps it's the fruit's refreshing taste that seems to bring relief to people during the summer season or whenever the weather's hot.

 This delicious and juicy fruit is one of my personal favorites.
 I could eat it all day and not get sick of it.
 Something great about the foods we eat is that they all have essential vitamins and minerals that are vital for keeping our bodies functioning properly.

 One of the big ones is potassium.
-I think we all know that bananas are high in potassium, but what about watermelon?
+And we all know that bananas are high in potassium, but what about watermelon?

 Table of Contents